School History Trip To Berlin

 Between 1951 and 1989 the Stasi secret police used this site as a detention centre for unsentenced suspects.
 Holding mainly political prisoners, it was infamous for its regime of physical and psychological torture meted out to inmates.
 It is now a memorial museum with rooms, surveillance technology and interiors as they were before the fall of Communism.
 Photo © Ian Patterson.

 On 20th January 1942, high officials from the Nazi Ministries and the SS met in the Minoux villa by the Wannsee waterside.
 Negotiations took place on the organised deportation and murder (the ‘Final Solution’) of European Jews in Poland and Eastern Europe.
-The villa now houses memorial and exhibitions on the Holocaust, plus guided tours for study groups.
+The villa now houses memorial and exhibitions on the Holocaust, plus guided tours for study group.
+This excursion is currently closed and due to reopen in Spring 2020.

 The concentration camp at Sachsenhausen was established in 1936 and placed 35km north of Berlin.
 Students can see the horrifying conditions in which inmates were forced to live, observe the artefacts that victims left behind and consider how Germans have tried to come to terms with their recent history.